Why remove or hide the Incoming Outgoing Changes Graph?

 Mac:

-$8.99 (as of April 23, 2025 14:48 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Python Crash Course, 3rd Edition: A Hands-On, Project-Based Introduction to Programming
+$17.05 (as of August 20, 2025 16:57 GMT +00:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Anker USB Type C Cable, [2-Pack, 6 ft] Premium Nylon USB-A to USB-C Fast Charging Type C Cable, for Galaxy S10 / Note 8, LG V20 and Other USB C Charger

 Code > Settings > Settings